nina124/FolkDuet/readme.md

 }
 ```

 ## License

-For academic use, this project is licensed under the 2-clause BSD License - see the LICENSE file for details.
-For commercial use, please contact the authors.
+This code is freely available for free non-commercial use, and may be redistributed under these conditions.
+Please, see the [LICENSE](LICENSE) for further details.
+Third-party datasets and softwares are subject to their respective licenses.